-- Follow the mitigation mechanisms of subclause 6.37.5 of ISO/IEC TR 24772-1:2019. - Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++.
-Otherwise the use of discriminated types prevents "punning" between values of two distinct types that happen to share storage. - Avoid using address clauses to obtain overlays.
+- Follow the mitigation mechanisms of subclause 6.37.5 of ISO/IEC 24772-1:2022. - Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++.
+Otherwise the use of discriminated types prevents "punning" between values of two distinct types that happen to share storage. - Avoid using the Address aspect or address clauses to obtain overlays, including avoiding Address_to_Access_Conversions.
 If the types of the objects are the same, then a renaming declaration is preferable.
-Otherwise, use the pragma Import to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one. - Consider applying
+Otherwise, use the pragma Import to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one.

 '''

-pragma Restrictions (No_Use_Of_Pragma(Unchecked_Union)),
+Consider applying

-pragma Restrictions (No_Use_Of_Aspect(Unchecked_Union)),
+pragma Restrictions (No_Specification_Of_Aspect => Unchecked_Union),

-pragma Restrictions (No_Use_Of_Attribute(Address)),and
+pragma Restrictions (No_Use_Of_Attribute => Address), and

-pragma Restrictions ()
+pragma Restrictions (No_Dependence => System.Address_to_Access_Conversions)

 to ensure this vulnerability cannot arise.

 '''

-6.38 Deep vs. Shallow Copying [YAN]
+6.38 Deep vs. shallow copying [YAN]

-The vulnerability described in subclause 6.38 of ISO/IEC TR 24772-1:2019 applies to Ada.
+The vulnerability described in subclause 6.38 of ISO/IEC 24772-1 applies to Ada.
 It can be mitigated somewhat by language constructs that allow the creation of abstractions and the addition of user-defined copying operations, such that inadvertent aliasing problems can be contained within the abstraction.
 The default semantics of assignment create a shallow copy, when applied to the root of a graph structure.

-- Follow the mitigation mechanisms of subclause 6.38.5 of ISO/IEC TR 24772-1:2019. - Use controlled types and appropriate redefinitions of the Initialize, Adjust, and Finalize operation to create deep copies when needed. - Use a pre-existing Container type for trees.
+- Follow the mitigation mechanisms of subclause 6.38.5 of ISO/IEC 24772-1:2022. - Use controlled types and appropriate redefinitions of the Initialize, Adjust, and Finalize operation to create deep copies when needed. - Use a pre-existing Container type for trees.

-6.39 Memory Leak and Heap Fragmentation [XYL]
+6.39 Memory leak and heap fragmentation [XYL]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.39 applies to Ada.
 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability is possible in Ada.
 For objects that allocate from a storage pool, the vulnerability is present but is restricted to this single pool, which makes it easier to detect memory leaks by verification.
 Subpools can be used to further reduce the possibility for memory leaks.
 For objects of a controlled type that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does not exist.